gdalle/SchroedingerChess/README.md

 See the docs at https://gdalle.github.io/SchroedingerChess/

-To play a game against a dumb computer, just run `python chess.py`
+To play a game, all it takes is to execute `python run.py`.